AbbieNgXinYi/Istor-a/README.md

 1) The sensors we have in station 2 are:
     * 1 Phidget RIFD
-    * 3 Phidget RFID Tags
+    * Multiple Phidget RFID Tags
     * 1 Button
     * 1 Rotary potentiometer